-First Trimester: Antibody Screen
+First Trimester: Blood Typing and RBC Antibody Screen

 Although Rh incompatibility has more severe consequences, one of the most common causes of HDN is actually an incompatibility between the mother's and baby's ABO blood groups, not the Rh factor.
-However, the RBC antibody screen cannot be used to predict whether HDN will occur because antibodies to the ABO blood groups are naturally occurring.
+However, the RBC antibody screen cannot be used to predict whether HDN will occur because antibodies to the ABO blood groups are naturally-occurring.